pytorch/glow/docs/Optimizations.md

     A sequence of RescaleQuantized operators can be replaced by just a single RescaleQuantized.

-  * Private variables optimization
+  * Constants optimization

-    Private variables which have single use could be quantized at the optimization phase.
-    This optimization replaces Quantize(Var) with just a Var with updated quantized weights based on the quantization parameters from the Quantize node.
+    Constants which have single use could be quantized at the optimization phase.
+This optimization replaces Quantize(Constant) with just a Constant with updated quantized weights based on the quantization parameters from the Quantize node.

   * RescaleQuantized(Max(X,Y)) -> Max(RescaleQuantized(X), RescaleQuantized(Y))